mpurohit88/react_ppt/PITCHME.md

 <span class="primary"><strong>Mukesh Purohit</strong></span> - 16 March 2018

 #HSLIDE

+# Why React

+- React is a view layer that uses virtual DOM for performance.<!-- .element: class="fragment" -->
+- React can be used as the V in MVC.<!-- .element: class="fragment" -->

+#HSLIDE

-Why React ?
+## Why React ?

-React is a view layer that uses virtual DOM for performance.
+- React is a view layer that uses virtual DOM for performance.<!-- .element: class="fragment" -->

-React can be used as the V in MVC.
+- React can be used as the V in MVC.<!-- .element: class="fragment" -->

-React’s true strengths: composition, unidirectional data flow, freedom from DSLs, explicit mutation and static mental model.
+- React’s true strengths - composition, unidirectional data flow.<!-- .element: class="fragment" -->

 #HSLIDE
 Components, State and Lifecycle